In this section:

 Make sure you keep your tax credits award notice in a safe place.

-The Tax Credit Office aims to get back to you about your claim within three weeks of receiving it.
+The Tax Credit Office aims to deal with your claim within three weeks of receiving it, but it can take up to five weeks to get your decision.

 If you qualify for tax credits, your award notice will tell you the date of your first payment and when you'll get further payments.